 In this article, you'll learn how to create a campaign in MailChimp.

 Create a Campaign

 - Navigate to the Campaigns page.

-- Click the Create Campaign button in the top-right corner to create a Regular Ol' Campaign.
+- Click Create Campaign in the upper-right corner of the screen to create a Regular Campaign.

-- On the Setup step, add your Email subject, From name, and From email address.
-Use the options below to select tracking, connect social media options, and set advanced options.
-When you're finished, click the Design step in the progress bar or the Next button in the bottom-right corner.
+- On the Setup step, input your Email subject, From name, and From email address.
+Select tracking tools, connect social media, and configure advanced settings from the available options.
+When you're finished, click Template or Next in the progress bar.

 - On the